sidgonna/Serverless-News-App/README.md

 ## Prerequisites

 *   AWS account with access to Lambda, DynamoDB, API Gateway, S3, CloudFront, Cognito, and CloudWatch.
-*   Basic knowledge of Python, HTML, CSS, JavaScript, and AWS console usage.
+*   Basic knowledge of Python, JavaScript, and AWS console usage.
-*   Basic understanding of OAuth 2.0 Authorization Code Grant with PKCE.
 *   AWS CLI installed and configured (`aws configure`).
-*   Node.js and npm installed (optional, useful for managing dependencies like Axios or using bundlers).
+*   Node.js and npm installed for local frontend development.
 *   A registered domain name (optional, but recommended for CloudFront with a custom SSL certificate).
-*   `axios` library (can be included via CDN or installed via npm).

 ## Architecture